-2021-2022 SPECIAL CLIMATE AND SUSTAINABILITY COMMITTEE
+2023-2024 SPECIAL CLIMATE AND SUSTAINABILITY COMMITTEE

 CHARGE: The committee will report to the NAWG board and will provide recommendations on policy options and NAWG's engagement in climate and sustainability discussions.
-The committee is made up of current and past NAWG board members, representing a broad variety of production areas
+The committee is made up of members of both of NAWG's standing policy committees and represents a broad variety of production areas.